Widge-5/bubbletr-mame-artwork/README.md

 - NEW diorama artwork based on better quality source material than in Version 2.x
 - SVG based scoreboard artwork and LED segments
 - Alternative scoreboard layout ideal for 16:9 screens.
+- Background slightly darkened to more accurately reflect the cabinet lighting (artwork source photo was taken outside of cab under bright light so a darkening is necesssary)

 (download file bubbletr.zip and place in your mame artwork folder)